Ven0maus/FlowVitae/README.md

 ```
 The random already has a unique seed based on the provided Seed in the ProceduralGenerator and the chunk coordinate.
 int[] chunk represent the chunk, int[] will be your TCellType[]
+and the chunkCoordinate is provided too, in case you want to sample noise based on coordinates.

 Chunks are generated automatically and they will use this method as reference to build the chunk.